Important College Application Deadlines

 Once the college application deadlines for high school seniors pass and the acceptance letters begin to roll in, students and their families may begin to think about how they’ll finance a college education.
 After reviewing the financial aid package offered by their school, the student will have a better idea of how much they may need to take out in student loans in order to cover the costs of tuition and room and board.

 There are two types of student loans: federal and private.
 Federal student loans can be obtained from the United States government and their terms are set by law.
-As mentioned, students can apply for federal student aid by filling out the FAFSA® annually.
-Federal loans offer fixed income rates and income-driven repayment plans.
+As mentioned, students can apply for federal student aid by filling out the FAFSA annually.
+Federal loans offer fixed income rates and certain protections, such as income-driven repayment plans.

-Private loans on the other hand come from private lenders such as credit unions, banks, and certain state-based or state-affiliated organizations.
-Terms for private student loans are generally based on the applicants credit history, among other factors.
-In general, they may be more expensive than federal student loans.
+Private loans, on the other hand, come from private lenders such as credit unions, banks, and online lenders.
+Terms for private student loans are generally based on the applicant’s (or cosigner’s) credit history, among other factors.
+Unlike federal loans, private loans don’t come with government-based protections.

 SoFi Loan Products